All The US Presidents And Their Favorite Drinks

 William Howard Taft appreciated persimmon beer

-Taft seemed to be a health-conscious president, as he abstained from both alcohol and smoking.
+Despite struggling with his weight and diet, Taft seemed to be health-conscious in certain areas.
+He abstained from both alcohol and smoking.
 The little drink he did consume was cast aside at the smallest word from his doctor around 1905.
 His exception was cider-like persimmon beer, which was regarded as a temperance-safe drink despite the fact that it contains some alcohol.

 Woodrow Wilson occasionally enjoyed a glass of scotch